AdaGold/full-stack-inspiration-board/project-requirements.md

 - Style the web app however you'd like, as long as it's usable
 - Prioritize which features come first

-We recommend prioritizing creating and reading Boards and Cards.
+It's recommended to prioritize creating and reading Boards and Cards.

 ### Create & Read Boards